Projects for 2014

 The information centre at Brough is in situ and updated regularly with information about the area.
 The maps of the Core Path network in Brough will be made available shortly.

 Project for 2014 We will also be looking for some to assist with organising the duathalon in September 2014.
 The applicant will need a good working knowledge of event management organisation and preferably be a duathalete themselves.
 We are working with LSBU to bring students in to assist with this, but there is still time to apply.

-All of the above projects will be discussed at a Trustees' meeting on 18th January 2014.
+All of the above projects will be discussed again at a Trustees' meeting on 4th April 2014.
 However, if you would like to express your interest, please contact us.

 Working with the Highland Council to mark paths in the Brough area.
 The core path network will be marked shortly, followed by the non core path plan next spring.

 The Trust has submitted the idea of developing Dunnet Head under the Call for Sites as advertised by the Council in August 2013.
 You can follow their blog here.

 There are minutes omitted from the Community Council web site and our representatives attended meetings in September and October and were ignored.
 There was, however, no quorate in the meeting of October 8th.